-Jude and Reese have a strong intimacy and love they grows over time.
-Both or them are new to romantic love.
+Jude and Reese have a strong intimacy and love that grows over time.
+Both of them were new to romantic love.
 Jude’s only previous experience was with a boy who would meet her in the stables at night but not acknowledge her in the daytime.
 Early put a stop to that when he caught her sneaking out one night.
-He told her that a boyfriend should meet her in the house not in secret at night.
+He told her that a boyfriend should meet her in the house, not in secret at night.

 Jude and Kennedy Meet

-Jude want to UCLA on a track scholarship.
-One night, she met Kennedy while bartending a party; Kennedy was a guest.
+Jude went to UCLA on a track scholarship.
+One night, she met Kennedy while bartending at a party; Kennedy was a guest.
 Jude dropped a wine bottle when she saw Stella enter the party, resulting in her being fired.
-After that, Jude wondered if she had really seen Stella or someone else and she looked out for her around Los Angeles.
+After that, Jude wondered if she had really seen Stella or someone else, and she looked out for her around Los Angeles.

 Jude next saw Kennedy at a play.
 She volunteered at the theater to try to see Stella again.
-She waited and watched for weeks, and when she finally met Stella, she told her who she was and that her family missed her.
+She waited and watched for weeks, and when she finally met Stella, she introduced herself and told Stella that her family missed her.
 Stella did not behave as expected; she did not want to be found.
 Stella stormed off in a daze.